 With five decades of experience dissecting NFL Draft hopefuls and creating annual mock drafts, Kiper correctly predicted which players would be first-round picks 85 percent of the time in NFL Drafts from 2009-13, according to data from The Huddle Report (via Bleacher Report).

 Kiper’s consistent big boards and draft coverage also earned him voice spots in video games like ESPN NFL 2K5, NFL Head Coach, and two versions of Madden NFL.

-Sustained success lands Mel Kiper’s estimated net worth around $7 million as of 2019, which is likely to increase as the 59-year-old ESPN draft analyst continues in his current role alongside fellow expert Todd McShay.
+Sustained success lands Mel Kiper’s estimated net worth around $7 million, which is likely to increase as the 59-year-old ESPN draft analyst continues in his current role alongside fellow expert Todd McShay.

 This article was originally published February 26, 2020.